 Protein: 8g p/100g

-Derived from soya and created using a similar process to cheese, it’ll give you a solid serving of protein whilst also being low in calories and carbohydrates.
-Tofu is super versatile and tastes great in stir fry’s, noodles, salads and veggie bowls!
+Derived from soya and created using a similar process to cheese, it'll give you a substantial serving of protein while also being low in calories and carbohydrates.
+Tofu is super versatile and tastes great in stir fry's, noodles, salads and veggie bowls!